 - CRP reduces the nitrogen and phosphorus leaving a field in runoff and percolate.
 Nitrogen and phosphorus leaving CRP fields are 95 and 86 percent less, respectively, compared to land that is cropped. - Grass filter strips and riparian buffers intercept sediment, nutrients, and other contaminants before they enter waterways.
-Because buffers both reduce contaminants on the land they occupy and intercept contaminants from other lands, they have disproportionate water quality benefits. - Using models developed by the Food and Agricultural Policy Research Institute (FAPRI), CRP reduced nutrient losses in 2014, by an estimated 542 million pounds of nitrogen and 108 million pounds of phosphorus, compared to land that is cropped.
-Additionally, CRP enhanced water quality by reducing sedimentation by 201 million tons in 2014. - Wetlands restored and constructed by CRP improve water quality by converting nitratenitrogen into benign atmospheric nitrogen.
-Nitrate is a form of nitrogen that is biologically available to algae.
-Excess nitrate contributes to the formation of hypoxic zones in the Gulf of Mexico, Chesapeake Bay, and other waters.
-Iowa's 105 CREP constructed wetland projects are designed to intercept and treat water from underground agricultural drainage systems.
-In 2014, these projects removed 1.2 million pounds of nitrate nitrogen from agricultural drainage water.
+Because buffers both reduce contaminants on the land they occupy and intercept contaminants from other lands, they have disproportionate water quality benefits. - Using models developed by the Food and Agricultural Policy Research Institute (FAPRI), CRP reduced nutrient losses in 2016, by an estimated 514 million pounds of nitrogen and 102 million pounds of phosphorus, compared to land that is cropped.
+Additionally, CRP enhanced water quality by reducing sedimentation by 190 million tons in 2016. - Wetlands restored and constructed by CRP improve water quality by converting nitratenitrogen into benign atmospheric nitrogen and help reduce the formation of hypoxic zones in the Gulf of Mexico.
+For example, Iowa's 117 CREP constructed wetland projects removed 1.3 million pounds of nitrate nitrogen from agricultural drainage water in 2016.

 CRP enhances wildlife habitat.
-The 25.4 million acres of grass, trees, and wetlands established by CRP benefit numerous wildlife species.
+The 23.9 million acres of grass, trees, and wetlands established by CRP benefit numerous wildlife species.
 Several independent studies have identified benefits to multiple bird populations including: